LAST UPDATED ON 3/31/2023

 Estimated costs for vaccinations: There are at least three veterinarian visits required for a move to Singapore.
 Depending on your own veterinarian's fees, we estimate approximately $1,000 - $1,200 USD for these services.

-Before you can apply for an import permit, you must first reserve your cat or dog's spot in the Singapore Sembawang Animal Quarantine Station.
+Before applying for an import permit, you must reserve your cat or dog's spot in the Singapore Sembawang Animal Quarantine Station.
 Reservations can be made as far as six months in advance.
 Spots fill up quickly, especially during the summer months and the winter holidays, so it's important to reserve your pet's space in quarantine as soon as you can within that six-month window.

-"As a coordinator, one of the most difficult aspects to communicate to a client is when Singapore quarantine cannot accommodate the client’s preferred departure date for their pet.
+"As a coordinator, one of the most difficult aspects to communicate to a client is when Singapore quarantine cannot accommodate their pet’s preferred departure date.
 Quarantine reservations are made on a first-come, first-served basis with limited space.
-Essentially, your quarantine reservation date will need to inform your travel dates."
+Essentially, your quarantine reservation date must inform your travel dates."

 "Singapore is one of the top destinations we arrange moves for, and because of this, our entire team is well versed on the ins and outs of a Singapore relocation!
-Some of our best global partners are in Singapore, and we have the experience to navigate dog and cat relocations to this country from all over the world."
+Some of our best global partners are in Singapore, and we have the experience to navigate dog and cat relocations to this country worldwide."

 –Kelcey Shafer, senior international relocation coordinator

-The cost for a reservation at the Sembawang Animal Quarantine Station will depend on what type of space you reserve and how long their stay will be.
+The cost of reserving at the Sembawang Animal Quarantine Station will depend on the space you reserve and how long your stay will be.
 If you make your arrangements and your travel dates change, you can amend your request.
-However, there are fees ranging from $15-$85 SGD ($12-$65 USD) associated with altering an existing booking in quarantine.
+However, fees range from $15-$85 SGD ($12-$65 USD) associated with altering an existing booking in quarantine.

 Estimated cost for quarantine: Prices vary based on length of stay and type of room, but generally fall between $130-$200 for a 10-day quarantine stay.